trueheart78/gifs/README.md

 Listens for gif paths to be entered and checks with the local database before reaching out to create a new shareable link via the Dropbox API.

 Data displayed includes the name of the gif, the shareable link, and a markdown version of the shareable link.
+Where applicable, it will also copy the url to your clipboard.

 ```
 Waiting for input...